jellyfin-archive/ansible-role-pwm/README.md

   * `pwm_site_url` : Default: https://www.example.com/pwm
   * `pwm_securitykey` : You have to provide the key when changing the configs within PWM.
 Default: `ChangeMe`
   * `pwm_newuser_redirecturl` : Where you want your users to be redirected to after they have registered.
 Default: `https://www.example.com`
+  * `pwm_config_pwd` : Important password that is used to modify the PWM config via the web interface, even while logged in as an admin, you will be prompted for this password.
+Default: `SecurelyChangeMe`

 Dependencies